-In this paper, we proposed a novel ER-based estimator to infer latent population structure (\emph{ERStruct\/}) from ultra-dimensional sequencing data in the framework of analysis of variance (ANOVA) model by leveraging the fact that different (latent) sub-populations have different minor allele frequencies (MAF).
-Although, our ER-based estimator is inspired by \citet{li2017identifying}, however our approach makes two new methodological contributions.
+In this paper, we propose a novel ER-based estimator to infer latent population structure (\emph{ERStruct\/}) from ultra-dimensional sequencing data in the framework of analysis of variance (ANOVA) model by leveraging the fact that different latent sub-populations have different minor allele frequencies (MAF).
+Although, our ER-based estimator is inspired by \citet{li2017identifying}, however our method makes two new methodological contributions.
 First, by leveraging the recent theoretical results from random matrix theory \citep{benaych2011eigenvalues, benaych2011fluctuations, wang2014limiting}, we find a new way to approximate the distribution of the eigenvalues of the sample covariance matrix under ultra-dimensionality regime by the distribution of the eigenvalues of a high-dimensional Gaussian orthogonal ensemble (GOE) matrix.
-Then, we use the known random matrix theory under high-dimensional regime to dig out an adaptive approximation to the true null distribution, which also greatly reduces the computational burden.
-Second, we further resolve the LD problem in the sequencing data sets by proposing new estimates of the parameters in the approximation theory developed by \citet{wang2014limiting} and obtain an LD-adjusted null distribution under the ultra-dimensional regime.
-We conduct simulation studies to compare our ERStruct method with the traditional PCA-TW test.
-Further, we apply our ERStruct method to the HapMap 3 data set \citep{international2010integrating} and the 1000 Genomes Project sequencing data set \citep{10002015global}.
-Our proposed ERStruct method has been found to be highly accurate and robust, and is also computationally efficient.
-We implemented the ERStruct method as a MATLAB toolbox publicly available at \refurl{https://github.com/bglvly/ERStruct}.
+Then, we use the known random matrix theory under high-dimensional regime and develop an adaptive approximation to the true null distribution, which also greatly reduces the computational burden.
+Second, we further resolve the LD problem in the sequencing data sets by proposing new estimates of the parameters in the approximation theory developed by \citet{wang2014limiting} and obtain the LD-adjusted null distribution under the ultra-dimensional regime.
+We conduct simulation studies to compare our ERStruct method with the traditional PCA-TW method.
+Moreover, we apply our ERStruct method to the HapMap 3 data set \citep{international2010integrating} and the 1000 Genomes Project sequencing data set \citep{10002015global}.
+Our proposed ERStruct method was shown to be accurate, robust and also computationally efficient.

-In the rest of the paper, we introduce the proposed ERStruct method and computational algorithm in Section~\reffloat{sec:method}{}.
+The rest of this paper is organized as follows.
+In Section~\reffloat{sec:method}{}, we introduce the proposed ERStruct method and its computational algorithm.
 In Section~\reffloat{sec:simulation_studies}{}, we perform simulation studies to compare our ERStruct method with the traditional PCA-TW test.
 In Section~\reffloat{sec:real_data_analysis}{}, we apply our ERStruct method to two real data sets and compare its performance with the PCA-TW test.
 This paper ends with discussions in Section~\reffloat{sec:discussion}{}.